Previous: Chapter Sixteen: Earth Under the Macropods

 Jane paused.
 “Yes.
 So it looked like you were all saying, “We don’t know, somewhere around the year 0 Before Present, where Before Present equals 1950.”

 Jo spoke up.
-“But that’s not how we got that figure.”
+“But that’s not how we got that figure.
+This is all fresh material.
+There’s no reason to carbon date it.”

 Jane nodded.
-“Yes, not from nucleIDEs, but nucleoTIDEs.
+“Yes, you weren’t basing your dates on nucleIDEs, but nucleoTIDEs.
 Your mitochondrial Wallabeve.
 Genetic clocks, operating on completely different principles.
 Gestation period.
 Dropping size.
 Temporal isolation between successive generations.
 It was all there.”

 Frances protested.
 “You said you had information for us.
 1950, we already suspected that.
 You’ve offered us nothing.
 You’re just baiting us.”